geraintluff/sha256/README.md

 # A small SHA-256 implementation for JavaScript

 The goals of this project are:
-* small size  - the minified version is only 831 bytes
+* small size  - the minified version is only 851 bytes
 * readability - the unminified code should be relatively easy to understand/review

+Input must be an ASCII string - if character codes outside the range 0-255 are received, `undefined` is returned.

 ## In the browser